logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 Working with TensorBoard
 ------------------------

 When you run your job using TFCluster, TensorBoard will be started automatically.
-So the only thing you need to do in your code to interact with TensorBoard is to import the tensorboard module from the hops python library.
+To interact with TensorBoard, import the tensorboard module from the hops python library.
 In addition to writing summaries and your TensorBoard events of course.

 ::